vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 324 commits since the previous release, including 146 fixes.
+More than 331 commits since the previous release, including 148 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Fri Apr  1 03:00:22 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sat Apr  2 02:37:48 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER